 Mogollon Rim Road loop

-Do you want to experience the ponderosa pine forest at its best, and see forever from the top of the Rim?
-This is the day trip to take.
+If you want to experience the ponderosa pine forest at its best and see forever from the top of the Rim, this is the day trip to take.
 Drive north on Highway 87 through Pine and Strawberry to the top of the Rim.
 Continue past the Camp Verde turnoff (Highway 260) a few miles to Forest Road 300 on your right.

 Turning right onto Highway 260, you can drive down the Rim and back to Payson.
-The trip is 100 miles.
+The trip is 100 miles in length.

 The infamous guerrilla war between the Tewksburys and Grahams and those loyal to them was centered in Pleasant Valley.
 The cemetery and various historic structures remind visitors of these events.
 Tucked away from the outside world, this valley can be approached from one of two directions, or a long day's loop trip can be made.